Exhibitions and Programs

 Paulette Miller Homecoming QueenPaulette Miller '72, Aurora College's 1971 homecoming queen, with her escort, James H. Townsend '70, in the homecoming parade

-To celebrate Black History Month, the Office of Black Student Initiatives and Schingoethe Center invite you on a journey through the history of Black Excellence at Aurora University.
+To celebrate Black History Month, the Office of Black Excellence and Schingoethe Center invite you on a journey through the history of Black Excellence at Aurora University.
 Using historical documents and photographs from the university's Colby Archives, this exhibition showcases the university’s efforts to support African American students since the Civil Rights Era, the impact of the Black Student Association, and the remarkable achievements of Black students on campus.

 Click here for Past Exhibits and Programs.